m-arquiza/Workoutholic/dev-doc.md

 ## Building
 1. Prerequisites
-    1. JDK version 1.8 or newer is installed.
+    1. JDK version 11
+    2. Gradle version 8.0
-    2. Development environment that supports Android app development (Android Studio preferred) is installed.
+    3. Development environment that supports Android app development (Android Studio preferred) is installed.
-    3. Repository is cloned and launched in Android Studio.
+    4. Repository is cloned and launched in Android Studio.
 2. Building
     1. On the left sidebar, click the project tab.
     2. Expand the "Gradle Scripts" folder, then open the "build.gradle" file for the app (e.g., "build.gradle (Module: app)").